 (Must pass before we can add the interior finish.)

-Before applying the interior finish to your pool and filling it with water, you must have alarms and/or barrier fences in place, in accordance with building codes set forth by your municipality.
+Before applying the interior finish to your pool and filling it with water, you must have the appropriate alarms and/or fences in place, in accordance with building codes set forth by your municipality.
 We will inspect the pool area to ensure the barrier protection is up to code.